citp/privacy-policy-historical/l/li/lif/liftweightsfaster.com.md

 1\.
 Eligibility

-Lift Weights Faster Win a Home gym Contest (the “Contest”) is open to legal residents of the continental (48) United States (excepting Rhode Island) and the District of Columbia who are at least eighteen (18) years old at the time of entry.
+Unapologetically Powerful Win a Home gym Contest (the “Contest”) is open to legal residents of the continental (48) United States (excepting Rhode Island) and the District of Columbia who are at least eighteen (18) years old at the time of entry.
 Employees of Sponsor (as defined below) and other companies associated with the promotion of the Contest, and their respective parents, subsidiaries, affiliates and advertising and promotion agencies, as well as the immediate family (spouse, parents, siblings, and children) and household members of each such employee, are not eligible.

 2\.
 Sponsor

-The Contest is sponsored by Sinkler Publishing LLC, a Minnesota Limited Liability Company d/b/a Lift Weights Faster (“Sponsor”), located at 2100-B Lyndale Ave S, Minneapolis, MN 55405.
+The Contest is sponsored by Sinkler Publishing LLC, a Minnesota Limited Liability Company d/b/a Unapologetically Powerful (“Sponsor”), located at 2100-B Lyndale Ave S, Minneapolis, MN 55405.

 3\.
 Agreement to Official Rules